sophiawilson18/FlowMatching/README.md

 ### Contact

-For questions or collaborations, feel free to open an issue or contact me via email: sophia.wilson@nbi.ku.dk
+For questions or collaborations, feel free to open an issue or contact me via email: sophia.wilson@di.ku.dk